xym2009/OS-SIFT/README.md

 We have improved the OS-SIFT method by adding parallel processing in descriptor construction stage and combining FSC with geometric constraints.
 The improved OS-SIFT is faster than the original OS-SIFT and it can obtain more correspondences.
 However, it does not support multi-region by now.

-The FSC with geometric constraint algorithm (CSC_match) was proposed in this paper (X. Zhang, Y. Wang and H. Liu, "Robust Optical and SAR Image Registration Based on OS-SIFT and Cascaded Sample Consensus," in IEEE Geoscience and Remote Sensing Letters, vol. 19, pp. 1-5, 2022, Art no. 4011605, doi: 10.1109/LGRS.2021.3069761.).
+The FSC with geometric constraint algorithm (CSC2) was proposed in this paper (X. Zhang, Y. Wang and H. Liu, "Robust Optical and SAR Image Registration Based on OS-SIFT and Cascaded Sample Consensus," in IEEE Geoscience and Remote Sensing Letters, vol. 19, pp. 1-5, 2022).
 We just implemented the algorithm and cannot guarantee its correctness.

 # Usage
 The source code is provided here in matlab.